TacticalMetaphysics/LiSE/manual.rst

 and so forth, even for the ones you never talk to and have shown no interest in.
 If you streamline a life sim to where it doesn't have extraneous detail complexity you lose a huge part of what makes it lifelike.

-This causes trouble for developers when even *they* don't really understand why sims hate each other, and even if they do, failures of bookkeeping can cause technical issues like how long it takes to save or load your game in Dwarf Fortress.
+This causes trouble for developers when even *they* don't understand why sims hate each other

 To address all those problems, LiSE provides a state container.
 Everything that ever happens in a game gets recorded, so that you can